 (Text with EEA relevance)

 (11a) It is becoming increasingly important to promote consistent, systematic and effective monitoring and assessment of risks in relation to money-laundering and terrorist financing in the Union's financial system.
+Combating money laundering and financing of terrorism is a shared responsibility between Member States and European institutions and bodies, within their respective mandates.
+They should establish mechanisms for enhanced cooperation, coordination and mutual assistance, fully utilising all the tools and measures available under the existing regulatory and institutional framework.
+At the same time, all entities involved should allow for proper scrutiny and oversight of their actions.
+(1 Berès)

-Given the consequences for financial stability which may stem from abuses of the financial sector for money-laundering or terrorist financing purposes, and building on the experience already gained by EBA in protecting the banking sector from such abuses, EBA should take a leading role at Union level to protect the financial system from money-laundering and terrorist financing risks.
+(11ab) Given the consequences for financial stability which may stem from abuses of the financial sector for money-laundering or terrorist financing purposes, considering that it is in the banking sector that money-laundering and terrorist financing risks are most likely to have systemic impact, and building on the experience already gained by EBA in protecting the banking sector from such abuses as an Authority with oversight over all Member States, EBA should take a leading, coordinating and monitoring role at Union level to effectively protect the financial system from money-laundering and terrorist financing risks.
 Therefore, it is necessary to entrust EBA, in addition to its present competences, with the authority to act within the remit of Regulation (EU) No 1094/2010 and Regulation (EU) No 1095/2010 insofar as such authority relates to the prevention and combating of money-laundering and terrorist financing, where it concerns financial sector operators and the competent authorities supervising them, which are covered by those Regulations.
 Moreover, concentrating this mandate for the entire financial sector within EBA would optimise the use of its expertise and resources, and is without prejudice to the material obligations laid down in Directive (EU) 2015/849.
+(2 K aras, 3 Swinburne, 5 Berès)